The Independent Voice for Conservative Values

 By Scott Rohter - January, 2011

-The model for a thriving and healthy free market economy is:
+The principle for a thriving and healthy free market economy is:

 The first small step on the road to Socialism occurs when you reduce the number of sellers

 competing in the market place.
 This reduces competition and ultimately leads to monopolies.